DAF201/Crank-Development-Guide-Book/README.md

 <img src="https://github.com/DAF201/Crank_DEV_Guide/blob/main/src/Screenshot%20(38).png">

 4. ### varible
 > As it's named, it is a variable, and it can store a value of its type.
-However, this is one of the most important parts of the whole article, because it is the channel connecting the UI display, data, and external source.
+However, this is one of the most important parts of the whole article, because it is the channel connecting the UI display, data, and external source. (it may belong to application itself also rather than control only)
 >
 >For each image or text in a control, we can assign a variable to it, and its display will automatically change with the variable.
 Each element can only be linked to one variable, but the same variable may be linked to many different elements (just like a function, each x only has one and only one y, but a y can have many x).
 >